MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

     This starts the process for creating the table.
 When completed, the output path contains the .al file that contains the description of the **CDS Worker** integration table with ID 50000.
 This table is set to the table type **CDS**.

-## Create a Page for Displaying [!INCLUDE[d365fin](includes/cds_long_md.md)] Data
+## Create a page for displaying [!INCLUDE[d365fin](includes/cds_long_md.md)] data

 For scenarios where we want to view [!INCLUDE[d365fin](../includes/cds_long_md.md)] data for a specific entity, we can create a page object that uses the integration table for the [!INCLUDE[d365fin](../includes/cds_long_md.md)] entity as its data source.
 For example, we might want to have a list page that displays the current records in a [!INCLUDE[d365fin](../includes/cds_long_md.md)] entity, such as all workers.
-In this walkthrough we will create a list page that uses table 50001 CDS Worker as its data source.
+In this walkthrough we will create a list page that uses table **CDS Worker** with ID 50000 as its data source.

 ### To create a list page to display [!INCLUDE[d365fin](includes/cds_long_md.md)] workers

 1. Create a new page.
-For more information, see [Pages Overview](devenv-pages-overview.md).
+For more information, see [Pages Overview](../developer/devenv-pages-overview.md).
 2. Name the page **CDS Worker List**, and specify **50001** as the page ID.
-3. Specify the **50001 CDS Worker** integration table as the source table.
+3. Specify the **CDS Worker** integration table as the source table.
 For example:

 ```
 page 50001 "CDS Worker List"
 {